SnakeBite94/InteractionFix/README.md

 9. Run the game, mod manager should open and should show InteractionFix as enabled

 ### Start straight to main menu
  Default UMM configuration for CMS2018 injects mods when main menu is loaded.
-For this mod to be enabled to skip intros, this has to be changed.
+To enable this mod to skip intros, this has to be changed.
 1. In UnityModManager folder, open UnityModManagerConfig.xml
 2. Find "Car Mechanic Simulator 2018" GameInfo entry
-3. Change the configuration to this:
+3. Change the configuration to look like this:
 ```
 <EntryPoint>[Assembly-CSharp-firstpass.dll]IntroPlayer.Awake:After</EntryPoint>
 <StartingPoint>[Assembly-CSharp-firstpass.dll]IntroPlayer.Awake:After</StartingPoint>
 <UIStartingPoint>[Assembly-CSharp-firstpass.dll]MainMenuManager.Awake:After</UIStartingPoint>
 ```
-4. Open UnityModManager and press Uninstall, then Reinstall, so that the new configuration is used
+4. Open UnityModManager and press Uninstall, then Install again, so that the new configuration is used
-5. Open CMS2018 and press space bar -> the game should skip directly to main menu
+5. Open CMS2018 -> the game should skip directly to main menu